thomasboyt/hugo-loud-places/README.md

 Based on the [onetwothree](https://github.com/schollz/onetwothree) theme.

-Images are optimized using an included script.
-Place images in `/src-images`, then run:
+Images are optimized using an included Node script:

 ```
 yarn install
-npm run img-optimize
+./resize content/path/to/post/*
 ```

 ### Checklist